system-transparency/system-transparency/README.md

 # Development
 This repository uses its own path (`GOPATH=cache/go`) to build the needed Go binaries by default.
-To use the default system GOPATH, define `ST_DEVELOP=1` as environment variable.
+To use the default system GOPATH, define `ST_DEVELOP=1` as an environment variable.
 It will prevent any `git checkout` operation, which could change the HEAD of any Go repository at build-time.
 Furthermore, you can define the environment variable `ST_GOPATH` to use a custom GOPATH for the installation.